 - All visitors will be screened before entering our facilities.

-For all inpatient areas, visiting hours will be 10 a.m. - 6 p.m., unless otherwise noted.
+for all inpatient units, unless otherwise noted.
 For outpatient surgeries, procedures and appointments, hours will be consistent with the patient's surgery, procedure or appointment.

 - Visitors must remain in the patient's room for the duration of the visit, with temporary exceptions to visit the cafeteria, chapel, restroom, gift shop, etc., provided they return directly to the patient's room.